monjikura/103-/README.md

 WARNING: This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.

+Abstract: felicia is Super_Cargo#!
+...
+When you compile a Rust project, rustc compiles a crate xor_nop scope

 link to openFHE { felicia }
 https://github.com/openfheorg/openfhe-development